-I am already spayed, housetrained, up to date with shots, not good with kids, good with dogs, and good with cats.
+I am already spayed, housetrained, good with kids, and not good with cats.

 Rescue Group Info...

 Valley Cats was founded in 1999 and is a not-for-profit 501(c)3 rescue organization.
 We rescue cats and kittens but occasionally dogs and puppies receive our help.
 We depend entirely on public donations and all of our people are volunteers.
 While we are not a large organization, we know we are making an impact in the community with our Feline Fix Program, our Compassionate Care Program, our Seniors-to-Seniors Program and our willingness to help with information and education whenever requested.

 Each of the cats and kittens we show for adoption has received a veterinarian examination.
 Each has been spayed or neutered, tested for FeLV/FIV, has received FVRCP vaccinations, is dewormed, has received flea control and is microchipped.
 Many of our rescues receive dental care, ear and skin care and whatever else is necessary to offer the healthiest possible cat for adoption.

 Adoptions are at the Westfield Promenade Mall, 6100 Topanga Canyon Blvd., Woodland Hills, CA. We are located inside the mall near the AMC movie theaters.
 Adoption hours are from 12:00 noon to 4:00 PM every Saturday and Sunday.
 We are also available by appointment during the week.
 Many of our rescued felines are in foster homes and appointments are based on the availability and convenience of the foster home as well as the potential adopter.

 Our goal is to find a permanent loving home for each of our rescues.
 To do this, we try to match our cats with your lifestyle and desires.
 Each and every person goes through the same adoption process but not everyone completes it successfully.
 We do not adopt animals out as gifts or to anyone under 21 years of age.